rjsalamanca/ppl-tracker/README.md

 [] Add end date for routine so we can finish
 [] Add an end routine button incase we wanted to end routine early [] Progress Page for our routines
+[] Ability to remove days when creating routine.
+[] Ability to remove exercises when creating routine.

 ```